tarockey/azure-debug-relay/README.md

 * `relay_name` - name of the Hybrid Connection
 * `debug_mode` - debug connection mode. `DebugMode.WaitForConnection` when starting in listening mode, `DebugMode.Connect` for attaching to a remote debugger.
 * `hybrid_connection_url` - Hybrid Connection URL.
 Required when access_key_or_connection_string as an access key, otherwise is ignored and may be None.
+* `host` - Local hostname or ip address the debugger starts on, `127.0.0.1` by default
 * `port` - debugging port, `5678` by default

 ## Troubleshooting